disafronov/ansible_project-template/collections/README.md

-# Collections
+# collections

 Github Actons will:

-- Download collections with `requirements.sh` execution;
 - Install collections with `requirements.yml`.
+- Use collections from subdirectory `ansible_collections`.